routeco/valhalla-python/README.md

 - build routing tiles from Python API
 - easier configuration of Valhalla
-- re-configure the routing engine with different parameters (e.g. maximum limits)
+- re-configure the routing engine with different parameters (e.g. maximum limits) or change routing tiles
 - some utilities: decoding polylines (more planned)

 ## Planned Features